-French rescuers search for 8 people missing after floods
+France, Italy search for missing victims after deadly floods

 About 10,500 homes were left without electricity on Sunday, French energy company Enedis said.

+In Italy, the body of one person reported missing on Saturday — a French citizen of Italian origin — was found in the Roia River, the ANSA and LaPresse news agencies reported.
+The second one washed up closer to where the Roia empties into the Mediterranean along Italy’s border with France.

-In Italy, a firefighter was killed during a rescue operation in the mountainous northern region of Val d’Aosta.
+An Italian firefighter was killed on Saturday during a rescue operation in the mountainous northern region of Val d’Aosta.
 A search team also found a body in the Piedmont region’s Vercelli province, where a man had been swept away by floodwaters.

 Italian firefighters also rescued 25 people trapped on the French side of a high mountain pass due to the flooding.